BYLAWS of the League of Women Voters of Tompkins County

 Section 5.
 Meetings.

-Any meeting, including the Annual meeting, may be conducted using video-conference or other technology, provided that all members are able to participate, including by telephone.
-In addition, the Board will make every effort to facilitate attendance by any member who is unable to attend a meeting in person, via conference call or other technology.
+Any meeting, including the annual meeting, may be conducted using videoconference or other technology, provided that all members are able to participate.
+In addition, the board will make every effort to facilitate attendance by any member who is unable to attend a meeting in person.

 Section 6.
 Quorum.